JulianWDev/MetData/docs/assignments/four.md

 ---

 ### Where will the swimming route go depending on the variables of Assignment 1?
-In Assignment 1 we outlined several different data sets which together might provide a proxy for water quality and traffic meausres.Thereby it can outline where the potential swimming route could go (Gemeente Amsterdam. (n.d.)).
+In Assignment 1 we outlined several different data sets which together might provide a proxy for water quality and traffic measures.
+Thereby it can outline where the potential swimming route could go (Gemeente Amsterdam, n.d.).

 ![water_ways_center](./waterways_center_amsterdam.png)